Russell E. Train: Return to World Wildlife Fund

 In 1985, Train became chairman of the board of directors of World Wildlife Fund and The Conservation Foundation and served as chairman until 1994.
 In this same year, the Conservation Foundation formally affiliated with WWF.
 Though the organizations shared the same board of directors as well as some staff, they remained separate legal entities until their merger in 1990.

 During 1988 he also worked as co-chairman of Conservationists for Bush, making reference to George H. W. Bush, and from 1990 to 1992 as chairman of the National Commission on the Environment.

 In September 1994, Train was elected WWF chairman emeritus.
 That same year, WWF launched the Russell E. Train Education for Nature (EFN) Program to help build capacity for conservation in Africa, Asia, and Latin America by supporting academic and mid-career training.
 To date, EFN has awarded over 1,200 scholarships and training grants totaling 11.3 million since its establishment.

 Train was named chairman of WWF's National Council from 1994 to 2001.

 In 2003, Politics, Pollution and Panda: An Environmental Memoir by Russell E. Train was published.
 A chronicle of his career, the book is also a history of the birth and growth of U.S. national interest in environmental issues.

 Death

-Train died at his farm in Bozman, Maryland on September 17, 2012, aged 92.
+Train died at his farm in Bozman, Maryland, on September 17, 2012, aged 92.

 Awards and honors

+In 1975, Train was awarded the Aldo Leopold award from the Wildlife Society.

 In 1981, Train was awarded the Public Welfare Medal from the National Academy of Sciences.

 In 1991, Train received the Presidential Medal of Freedom in recognition of his work in conservation.

 In 2001, Train received the 7th Annual Heinz Award Chairman's Medal, 2001, a prestigious prize honoring individuals who have made extraordinary achievements on issues of importance.
 Train was recognized as "a tireless advocate for the cause of the environment since 1961… the architect of an environmental agenda without parallel in history in its scope…and as a "truly outstanding example of how a single life can make a difference in the world."

 In 2009, a species of gecko, Gekko russelltraini, was named in his honor.